ddmitov/reteti/README.md

 - [x] Reteti splits texts to words using normalizers and pre-tokenizers from the Tokenizers Python module.

+- [x] A word is any sequence of Unicode alphanumeric characters between two whitespaces.

-- [x] Reteti is language-agnostic, multilingual by design and no language-specific stemmers are used.
+- [x] Reteti is multilingual by design, language-agnostic and does not use language-specific stemmers.

-- [x] All words are hashed and their positions are saved in a partitioned Parquet dataset under prefixes equal to their hash.
+- [x] All words are hashed and their positions are saved in a partitioned Parquet dataset under hash prefixes.

-- [x] Only the Parquet files of the hashes in the search request are contacted during search.

 - [x] All words are represented by their hashes during search.

+- [x] Only the Parquet files of the hashed words in a search request are contacted during search.

 - [x] Search is performed using DuckDB SQL.

 - [x] Storage and compute are decoupled and Reteti can be used in serverless functions.

-- [x] Indexing and searching are completely separate processes.
+- [x] Indexing and searching are separate processes.

-- [x] The locations of the index and the texts are fully independent from one another.
+- [x] The locations of the index and the texts are independent from one another.

 [Gradio demo](https://reteti.fly.dev/) using one million Bulgarian and English short articles is available on [Fly.io](https://fly.io/).
 It is scale-to-zero capable and its object storage is managed by [Tigris Data](https://www.tigrisdata.com/).